fockspaces/fastnote/Documentation/TechSkills.md

 We found that the summary was incomplete and not very clear.

-So, we changed the prompt to:
+So, we changed the prompt into:

 > First, identify the language of the text provided below:
 > ${content}